Merging the Berkeley schema into the NMDC Schema

 different MongoDB collections, so validating that a referred instance is really of the right type is non-trivial.

-As a very lightweight guard against referring to instances of the wrong type, stuctured_pattern
+As a very lightweight guard against referring to instances of the wrong type, stuctured_patterns were added

 berkeley-schema-fy24/v11.
 In addition to being incomplete, this solution introduces some minor problems into the schema,